Skip to main content

 Ideation and creative problem solving: idea generation, SWOT analysis, user stories, name generation, risk assessment.

-Additional categories can be configured by administrators: Sales, Support, Marketing, Engineering, and General.
+The shipped configuration also includes empty categories ready to be populated: Sales, Support, Marketing, Engineering, and General.

 Prompt Scopes